sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 		            Aggregate Name  : min
 		            Aggregate Field : win_by_runs

-	            Aggregate 3
-		            Aggregate Name  : max
-		            Aggregate Field : season

 	   	Note:  Other parts like where clause, order by, group by may be present in the query.

 ### Expected solution